btorressz/-liquidity-pool-staking-/README.md

 Solana

 ## Tools
 Solana Playground IDE: Used for initial development and testing of Solana programs.
-It provides an easy-to-use interface to write, deploy, and test Solana smart contracts without needing extensive local setup.
+It provides an easy-to-use interface to write, deploy, and test Solana smart contracts without needing extensive local setup.(This project was 100% developed in solana playground IDE and coverted and exported for VSCode)

 VSCode: Used for advanced development and editing.
 VSCode provides powerful extensions for Rust, TypeScript, and Solana development, allowing for a more integrated and efficient coding environment.